Wombourne: Transport

 National Express West Midlands bus routes 15, 16 and 16A serve Wombourne connecting the village with the Merry Hill Centre, Wolverhampton and Stourbridge.
 Service 16A runs between Wolverhampton and Wombourne on late evenings and Sundays.
 Previously a service ran between Kidderminster and Wolverhampton via Kinver (580) along with infrequent services to Sedgley, Perton and a number of rural communities in South Staffordshire.
 However these were progressively withdrawn due to local authority funding cuts.
 Due to conditions imposed at the time of the planning application, a twice weekly free bus operated between the Sainsbury's store on the edge of the village and the village centre.
 This service is operated by Select Bus Services having originally been operated by Midland, although it now runs on Thursdays only.
 There used to be a railway line with a station serving the village although spelt instead as "Wombourn".
 The line and station closed to passenger services in 1932 and freight in the 1960s.
 It is now the South Staffordshire Railway Walk.
 The station survives as a cafe and the trackbed can be walked between Wolverhampton and Himley.

 Schools

-There are four primary schools in Wombourne; Westfield, St. Bernadette's R.C., Blakeley Heath and St. Benedict Biscop.
-There is also a secondary school, Wombourne High School, that takes many of the local primary schools pupils on.
-Students also come from local areas on coach and bus services to the school.
-There is also Cherry Tree's special school and Adult Education centres operating in several locations around the village, including Wombourne High School and the Library.
+The local secondary school is Wombourne High School.